VincentWei/bpcp/README.md

 # Samples for Best Practices of C

-This repository contains the examples (bad or good) of my course:
+This repository contains the examples for my online video course:
 _the Best Practices of C Language_.

 I use a fake project `FooBar` to show the good or bad code.